 Trains to Weymouth bring visitors to within a few minutes' walk of this popular seaside town's sweeping Esplanade, which runs along the three-mile stretch of Weymouth Beach towards Weymouth Pier.
 But it's not just a historic resort.
 To this day fishermen still ply their trade here and as the London 2012 Olympics showed, Weymouth is also a world-class venue for water sports.

 Some of the most dramatic events of the London 2012 Olympic and Paralympic Games were played out on the waters around Weymouth and Portland.
-The area hosted thousands of visitors and competitors over the course of the Games, and you can follow in the wake of GB gold-medallist Ben Ainslie at the area's many water sports centres.
+The area hosted thousands of visitors over the course of the Games, and you can follow in the wake of GB gold-medallist Ben Ainslie at the area's many water sports centres.

 For a slightly less energetic way to spend your day, the beautiful golden sands of the beach are hard to beat.
 In the summer season, you'll find everything you'd expect from a traditional seaside resort, including donkey rides and Punch & Judy shows.